edocas01/DISTRIBUTE_ESTIMATION_PROJECT/README.md

 This repository contains the code developed by Edoardo Castioni and Massimiliano Pranzo for the project of the "Intelligent distributed system" of professor Fontanelli.

-# Papers and related works!
+# Papers and related works
+aa